iulmit/Tidy-web/Web-browsers.md

 # Web browsers
-Accessing [internet](https://en.wikipedia.org/wiki/Internet) can be done in several ways on computer/laptop, either using a fancy internet browser or a simple one in the terminal console.
+Accessing the [internet](https://en.wikipedia.org/wiki/Internet) can be done in several ways on computer/laptop, either using a fancy internet browser or a simple one in the terminal console.
+Presented bellow are information from trusted sources.

 What is a web browser?</br>
 https://en.wikipedia.org/wiki/Web_browser